Blog

 5. Sangre de Cristo Wilderness, Colorado

-Great Sand Dunes National Preserve is offers skiing in winter, splashing in sandy creeks in spring, and dark starry skies year-round.
+Great Sand Dunes National Preserve offers skiing in winter, splashing in sandy creeks in spring and dark starry skies year-round.
 Six insects protected here are found nowhere else on Earth, including the beautiful Great Sand Dunes Tiger Beetle.
-The area held religious significance to early Spanish settlers, thus the meaning of its name: "Blood of Christ".
+The area held religious significance to early Spanish settlers, thus the meaning of its name: "Blood of Christ."

 Sangre de Cristo Wilderness, CO